Distance Education Policies and Regulations

 If an issue cannot be resolved internally, you may file a complaint withthe Massachusetts Department of Higher Education.

-The official learning management system at NECC is Blackboard Learn 9.1, Service Pack 11.
-Information about Blackboard’s efforts on meeting accessibility standards is available on their Blackboard accessibility information page.
+The official learning management system at NECC is Blackboard Learn 9.1, Service Pack 14.
+Information about Blackboard’s efforts on meeting accessibility standards is available on their Blackboard resources page and also in their Accessibility Features help section.
 Online or web-enhanced math courses may use Pearson’s MyLab platform.
 The MyMathLab Accessibility Information page provides a list of supported assistive technologies and the National Federation of the Blind has information on MyMathLab and JAWS compatibility.

 For questions about accessibility options or to report a problem, please contact email@example.com